 Table 2.
 Calculated and measured results in two dimensions.

-Applications and Summary
+DISCUSSION:

 Kinematics is used in a wide range of applications.
 The military uses these kinematic equations to determine the best way to launch ballistics.
 For better accuracy, the drag of air resistance is included in the equations.
 Car manufactures use kinematics to figure out top speeds and stopping distances.
 In order to take off, airplanes must attain a certain speed before they run out of runway.
 With kinematics, it is possible compute how fast the pilot will need to accelerate when taking off at a certain airport.